qualtrics/qualtrics-dxa-ios/README.md

     .package(url: "https://github.com/qualtrics/qualtrics-dxa-ios.git", .upToNextMinor(from: "0.3.0"))
 ]
 ```

+Use `.upToNextMinor` to take advantage of bug fixes and new features that are non-breaking, ensuring stability as the package progresses.

 #### 2. Add QualtricsDXA as a dependency to target that depends on the SDK: